PaintOnBrush/klipper/docs/RPi_microcontroller.md

 gpiodetect
 ```

-To check the pin number and the pin availability tun:
+To check the pin number and the pin availability run:
 ```
 gpioinfo
 ```